ganmodokix/vaetc/README.md

-# vaetc

-(mainly-)VAE-based representation learning toolkit
+# vaetc: VAE-based representation learning toolkit

 ## Environments
 We have developed and tested this repository in the following environment: